AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 * what happened
 * what you expected to happen instead

 with enough detail that others can reproduce the problem.
+Please quote the exact error message you received.
+If you are having trouble building, please post the full cmake output of a fresh VERBOSE=1 build.

 Suspected security vulnerabilities should be reported by the same process.